Score-Regularized Joint Sampling with Importance Weights for Flow Matching: Methodology

 \paragraph{Learning the residual velocity.} We train a \emph{rectified flow} to represent the non-IID marginal induced by the diversity-enhanced ODEs.
 Rather than re-learning $v$, we learn only the residual $r_\phi$, which together with $v$ forms the marginal velocity $v+r_\phi$.
 We adopt the rectified-flow objective

 where $X_0 \sim p_0$, $X_1$ is sampled from the diversity-enhanced non-IID sampler, and $X_t = (1-t)\,X_0 + t\,X_1$.
 The training target does not require external labels since it is created by our sampler.
-In practice, a smaller network for $r_\phi$ can be used to accelerate both training and inference.
+In practice, a relatively lightweight neural network for $r_\phi$ can be used to accelerate both training and inference, because it is based on $v$ (See Appendix~\ref{app:rphi_arch} for more details).